omeka/omeka-s-enduser/docs/modules/zoterocitation.md

 	- your library ID
 	- your API key if you are using one
 	- your sorting element.
 Adjusting the settings only changes them for the current citation/bibliography generation.
-Once you have adjusted the settings, return to the "Add citation" or "Add bibliograph" tabs.
+Once you have adjusted the settings, return to the "Add citation" or "Add bibliography" tabs.
 Then, apply the settings to your desired actions.

 ![Zotero Citation addition dialogue box with Add citation tab active](../modules/modulesfiles/zoterocitation_addcitation.png)